 Miller demanded, however, gave rise to a unique skill in athletes drawn to the speed and discipline of

-His teams 50 year record, 1497 - 802 proves that many acquired the skills that helped them learn about
+His teams 52 year record,1553 - 868 proves that many acquired the skills that helped them learn about

 winning.
 Fourteen of Miller's students achieved All-American status many more than once.
 Five Carolina

 fencers were U.S. National Fencing Team members, while two were Olympians.
-Yet Miller, the Collegiate
+Miller was the Collegiate

-attacking and ripostes.
-In 2016, Miller received the USFCA's Award of Merit for achievements and
+In 2016, Miller received the USFCA's Award of Merit for achievements and contributions to the national

 Fencing is a sport that is inherently individual, but Miller's teams are close-knit crews.
 Drills and practice